iexistbutnotforthis/Celeryapi/README.md

 # Celeryapi NO LOG IN REQUIRED

-# MAKE SURE TO USE FRAMEWORk 4.8
+# MAKE SURE TO USE FRAMEWORK 4.8

 this is compeltely untested let me know if somerhing breaks and the key system of the original is still needed